 - Providing knowledge of kettlebells and the use in exercise.

-- CRB Checked: (Enhanced and Clean Disclosure by The Criminal Records Bureau)
+- DBS Checked: (Enhanced and Clean Disclosure by The Criminal Records Bureau)